axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/permissions/index.rst

 - _`TaskReadOwnCaseTasks`
     - Permission to see related tasks

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default

 - _`TaskParkOwnWorkingTask`
     - Permission to reserve my own tasks

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default

 - _`TaskResetOwnWorkingTask`
     - Permission to reset my own tasks

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default

 - _`TaskWriteName`
     - Permission to change the task name